 The list of bonuses these enchantments get is too long to list here but is available in-game in books which are on a shelf nearby the first Crystal Anvil you will encounter.

-There are 14 Legendary/Artifact level enchantments either held by The Seven themselves, or sealed and hidden within the dungeon.
+There are over 14 Legendary/Artifact level enchantments either held by The Seven themselves, or sealed and hidden within the dungeon.
 Each of these enchantments are powerful enough to turn any adventure's gear into powerful relics.

-Cloak of Envy
+Will of Envy

 All of the enchantments this mod adds are learnable.
 In the case of the new enchantments made available within the prison of 'The Seven', your skill level in enchanting increases the amount of disenchantable shards you can create making the additional power granted by this mod available to even beginning adventurers.

 To make the crafting list neater, the shard daggers themselves fall under different materials based on the level of enchanting needed to craft it.
 They do not require the ingot/ore of the category they fall under however.
 They also are unique to the Crystal Anvils are can only be created at one.
 Nothing from this mod will appear while using a normal forge/anvil.